 What is the anatomy of the back?
-Very few people pay attention to anatomy when deciding their workout program or exercises to build a particular part.
-However, in my opinion, it is essential to understand anatomy first and then determine your workout accordingly.
+Very few people pay attention to anatomy when deciding on their workout program or exercises to build a particular part.
+However, I think it is essential to understand anatomy first and then determine your workout accordingly.

 When it comes to your back, understand your back’s anatomy to learn and understand your back muscles.
 Once you do so, you will notice that now your workout routine is more effective.
-Finally, keeping this into consideration, we will explain the anatomy of the back here.
+Finally, considering this, we will explain the anatomy of the back here.

 The muscles of the back